NREL/openfast-turbine-models/IEA-scaled/NREL-2.8-127/20_combined_aerostruct_opt2/README.md

+This is the combined aerostructural optimization approach, which simultaneously optimizes aerodynamic performance and minimizes blade mass, given frequency (and other) constraints.

 * `NREL-2.8-127.start.yaml` is the RWT geometry modified tgo have the target turbine specifications

 * `mpi_aerostruct_opt.slurm` is the HPC job submission script that runs the following optimizations: